JanDeDobbeleer/oh-my-posh/docs/docs/segment-owm.md

                     Available values are standard (kelvin), metric (celsius), and imperial (fahrenheit) - defaults to `standard`
 - enable_hyperlink: `bool` - Displays an hyperlink to get openweathermap data
 - http_timeout: `int` - The default timeout for http request is 20ms.
+- cachefile: `string` - If specified, location where weather data will be cached.
+                        Data will be cached for 10 minutes.
+                        This will allow you to set a higher timeout and keep your prompt responsive more often.
+                        Read/write access to the file is required.